top of page

 Motivation: This inner critic pervasively and devastatingly attacks your fundamental self-worth.
 It shames you and makes you feel inherently flawed and not entitled to basic love, understanding, or respect.

 Protector Role: This protector comes from early life emotional deprivation or trauma.
-It is motivated by the belief that it is safer not to have a unique expressive self, or even that it is safer not to even exist in a social context.
+It is motivated by the belief that it is safer not to have a unique, expressive self or to even exist in a social context.

 6. The Guilt-Tripper

 Motivation: This critic is stuck in the past.
-It is unable to forgive you for wrongs you have may have done or the people you may have hurt.
+It cannot forgive you for wrongs you may have done or the people you may have hurt.
 This critic is concerned about maintaining your relationships at all costs.
 It holds you to standards of behaviours - dysfunctional or not - that were prescribed by your family, community, religion and culture.

 Protector Role: This protector protects you from repeating past mistakes by ensuring you never forget them or feel free to forgive yourself.
 This protector wants you to hold onto your social ties at all costs - even if they are not good for you.